Packing Light for Extended Fall Travel in European Cities

 3 pants/jeans

-1 work outfit that can get dirty or worn out during work exchanges
+1 work outfit that can get dirty during work exchanges

 1 outfit for pajamas, lounging, or working out